ZW-ZHANG/ZW-ZHANG.github.io/_pages/about.md

 This is the homepage of ZIWEI ZHANG 张子威, an associate professor in the School of Computer Science and Engineering, Beihang University.
 Prior to that, I was a postdoc researcher in the Department of Computer Science and Technology, Tsinghua University, working with Prof. [Wenwu Zhu](https://ieeexplore.ieee.org/author/37065056700), Prof. [Peng Cui](http://pengcui.thumedialab.com/), and Prof. [Xin Wang](http://mn.cs.tsinghua.edu.cn/xinwang/).

+I am looking for self-motivated undergraduate interns with solid mathematical backgrounds and coding skills.
+Feel free to drop me an email with CV if interested.

 News
 =====
 * [Dec 2023] Two papers about out-of-distribution graph neural architecture search are accepted by AAAI 2024!